RTB House: Awards and accolades

-Between 2018 and 2024, RTB House was featured by the Financial Times and Statista in the list “FT1000,” as one of the fastest growing companies in Europe, seven times in a row.
+Between 2018 and 2024, RTB House was featured on the Financial Times and Statista's "FT1000" list, as one of the fastest-growing companies in Europe.
 In 2018, it was ranked 8th among “the fastest growing technology companies in Europe.”

-In 2018, in the Deloitte Technology Fast 50 Central Europe ranking, RTB House was in the main category “The Fast 50,” it was ranked 32nd fastest developing tech company in the region.
-In 2019, RTB House ranked 37th in the ranking, while reaching revenue growth of 523% percent from 2015 to 2018.
+In 2018, in the Deloitte Technology Fast 50 Central Europe ranking, RTB House was in the main category “The Fast 50,” and it was ranked 32nd fastest developing tech company in the region.
+In 2019, RTB House ranked 37th in the ranking, while reaching revenue growth of 523 percent from 2015 to 2018.

-At the International Business Awards competition, RTB House won several Stevie Awards, including gold for the "Innovation of the Year – Business Products Industries."
-(2019), and gold for the "Marketing/Public Relations Solution" (2020).
+At the International Business Awards competition, RTB House won several Stevie Awards, including gold for the "Innovation of the Year – Business Products Industries" (2019), and gold for the "Marketing/Public Relations Solution" (2020).

-In 2018, RTB House won the Big Innovation Award for the implementation of deep learning that improved the effectiveness of advertising campaigns, from the international group of experts of the Business Intelligence Group.
+In 2018, RTB House won the Big Innovation Award from the international group of experts at the Business Intelligence Group for implementing deep learning that improved the effectiveness of advertising campaigns.
 The company won the AIconics Award from the international AI Community, for the Best Application of Artificial Intelligence for Sales & Marketing.

-In 2020, the intelligence organization MarTech Breakthrough recognized RTB House with the AdTech Innovation Award.
 The company was featured on the list of Best Places to Work and Best Paying Companies in 2020 by Built In NYC.
-In 2021, the Business Intelligence Group named RTB House the winner of the Artificial Intelligence Excellence Awards for its Full Funnel Marketing Solution.